-Individual International Practicum Experiences are practicums that are pursued by the student at an agency outside of the United States and are not part of an established MSU Education Abroad experience.
+Individual International Applied Practice Experiences are practicums that are pursued by the student at an agency outside of the United States and are not part of an established MSU Education Abroad experience.
 A student pursuing an IIAPE is responsible for contacting the host organization, identifying a practicum site supervisor, and developing their practicum experience the same as students pursuing a domestic APE.

 An MPH student who travels abroad for an IIPE is encouraged to visit the MSU Travel Clinic prior to departure.
-The MPH program office also encourages the student to contact the Office of International Health and Safety at (517) 884-2174 or oihs@msu.edu with any questions or concerns regarding university-provided travel insurance.
+The MPH program office also encourages the student to contact the Office for Global Health, Safety and Security at (517) 884-2174 or globalsafety@msu.edu with any questions or concerns regarding university-provided travel insurance.

-More information for students traveling on non-Education Abroad trips can be found on the website of the Office of International Health & Safety at: https://oihs.isp.msu.edu/students/non-education-abroad/.
+More information for students traveling on non-Education Abroad trips can be found on the website of the Office for Global Health, Safety and Security at: https://globalsafety.isp.msu.edu/students/non-education-abroad/.